haroon830/Text-Based-Game/README.md

-# Text-Based-Game-in-Python
+# Text Based Game

+Implemented the Text-Based game in Python.
-Run Game.py file to play the simple text based game.
+Run the Game.py file to play the simple text-based game.